TimBoleslawsky/data-science-vault/Notes/Survival Analysis.md

-For a hands-on example of survival analysis in R, look here: [[Survival Analysis.pdf]]
+For a hands-on example of survival analysis in R, look here: [Survival Analysis](../Projects/Survival%20Analysis/Survival%20Analysis.pdf)
 ## **What Is Survival Analysis?**
 Survival analysis deals with data where the outcome of interest is **the time until an event occurs** (e.g., death, disease progression, equipment failure).
 It’s used in:
 - Medicine (e.g., time until death after diagnosis)